Founder Heidi Barr is an artist working in textiles and garden based installations.

 We create heirloom quality kitchen textiles for you while supporting Philadelphia's growing urban agricultural movement.

-Our products are designed and made in Pennsylvania, and we give 25% of our proceeds to two organizations growing food inside the Philadelphia city limits.
+Our products are designed and made in Pennsylvania, and we give 10% of our profits to two organizations growing food inside the Philadelphia city limits; Henry Got Crops & The East Park Revitalization Alliance.

 Our signature look comes from the up-cycled men's shirts and linen that appear in our designs.
 Using reclaimed materials has the added benefit of reducing textile waste in landfills.